Handling Depositions Effectively

 In New York, a deposition is also called an examination before trial (EBT).
 It is a chance for the two sides of a lawsuit to pin each other down on their positions, prior to taking action to resolve the case through settlement or trial.

-At Cohen & Cohen Law Group, P.C., we have the proven ability in personal injury litigation to help you use the deposition process effectively to hold the party who injured you accountable.
+At COHEN & COHEN PERSONAL INJURY LAWYERS, P.C., we have the proven ability in personal injury litigation to help you use the deposition process effectively to hold the party who injured you accountable.
 Give us a call today to arrange a free case evaluation with an experienced attorney.
 Based in Forest Hills, we serve clients throughout the NYC metropolitan area.

 How We Make Sure Your Story Gets Told Clearly